boche/multiverse/index.md

 Later on, a hybrid CPU/GPU version of the Asynchronous Advantage ActorCritic (A3C) algorithm was proposed, it added a system of queues to batch data - to obtain higher learning throughput on a GPU, which leads to a reduction in traning time without losing any performance.
 However, the computation power of the system is still not fully utilized.
 Especially for the CPU, there is significant latency overhead spent accumulating the batch and retrieving the prediction result, so it remains idle most of time.

 We plan to enable running multiple episodes on each thread, and switch between different episodes during waiting for the prediction results.
 By doing this, we could increase the throughtput of CPU and hide the latency for each interaction.
-Also, we will investigate different balancing policy for the batch queue, in order to get higher GPU utilization.
+Also, we will investigate different balancing policy for the batch queue, in order to get a higher GPU utilization.

 ## Challenge
 Potential challenges include: